DurhamMagnetoOptics/Odoo/stock_auto_transfer/README.rst

 1. Creates a new "ephemeral" option for Operation Types.

-2. Creates a routine to automatically generate transfers to clear a location of surplus stock, and assigns them.
+2. Creates a routine to automatically generate moves to clear a location of surplus stock, and assigns them.

 3. Creates a routine to automatically generate procurements to satisfy all stock shortfalls in a location.

-4. Creates a routine to automatically cancel all unstarted "ephemeral" operations from a target location, containing target products
+4. Creates a routine to automatically unreserve unstarted "ephemeral" moves from a target location, containing target products

 5. Creates a routine to automatically assign all moves from a target location, containing target products.